 This intuition has come and gone in momentary flashes at different phases of my life.
 When it does come, it has always been in a set or sequence of images of how I want my life to be.
 At the same time, it simultaneously provides me with an alternate set of images, of how my life may turn out if I were to continue on whichever path I was on at the time.
 For some reason, it’s recent re-occurrence has me wanting to write about it.
 So here we are!

-These thoughts and their frequent visits, have always been a powerful reminder for me to think beyond the current state of affairs (business, career, and the life decisions) I have had to navigate over the years.
+These thoughts and their frequent visits, have always been a powerful reminder for me.
+They remind me to think beyond the current state of affairs (business, career, and the life decisions) I had to navigate over the years.

 Listen to Your Greatness

-Fortunately, I followed my instinct and devised a plan to leave the promise which that job held for me.
+Fortunately, I followed my instinct and devised a plan to leave the “promise” that job held for me.
 The plan was to travel the world.
 And travel the world I did!

-A few years later, I found myself once again grinding away on a job while simultaneously being reminded of what this career would promise if I stayed in it for the long haul.
+A few years later, I found myself once again grinding away on another J.O.B.
+During that daily hustle, I would again be reminded by this intuition of mine, of what kind of future this career would promise if I stayed in it for the long haul.

 I found myself sitting in meetings with engineers, environmental planners, and lead city officials, and again I started to think to myself, how boring those meetings were.
 I also remember having the very visceral thought of how I would just about die, if I had to sit through one more (useless, monthly) situational leadership meeting that year.